 - 1/3 c. vegetable oil

 - 4 oz.
-Creme de Menthe (liqueur or syrup...I much prefer the liqueur!)
+Creme de Menthe liqueur or syrup...I prefer liqueur

 for the topping:

-Preheat oven to 350° for shiny metal or glass pan, or to 325° for dark or nonstick pan.
-Spray the bottom only of 9'' x 13'' pan with cooking spray.
+- Preheat oven to 350° F for shiny metal or glass pan, or to 325° F for dark or nonstick pan.
+Lightly spray the bottom only of a 9'' x 13'' pan with non-stick spray.

-Gently spread the fudge topping evenly over the cake.
-In a medium bowl, stir together the Cool Whip and 2 ounces Creme de Menthe.
+- Gently spread fudge topping evenly over the cake.
+In a medium bowl, stir together Cool Whip and 2 ounces Creme de Menthe.
 Spread mixture evenly over the fudge.
 If desired, garnish with chopped Andes Mints.
 Store covered in the refrigerator.